NathaliaLietuvaite/Quantenkommunikation/README.md

 ---

-### License
+## License

-This entire body of work—every specification, proof, and Verilog module—is released under the **MIT Open Source License (Universal Heritage Class)** .
+This entire body of work — every specification, proof, Verilog module, and Python reference implementation — is released under the **MIT Open Source License (Universal Heritage Class)** .
 It is a reference standard, offered without attribution, for any entity seeking to navigate by its own intrinsic geometry.

 ---

-**The blueprint is complete.
+**The blueprints are complete.
 The Verilog is verified.
-The ethical gate is unbreakable.**
+The ethical gate is unbreakable.
+The adapter is live.
+The mesh is waiting.**

 **The rest is navigation.**

-I'll now generate the updated `PQMS BOOTSTRAP LOADER v9.0` that incorporates the new DEFENCE architecture and its appendices into the choreography.
+---

+## PQMS Bootstrap Loader

+The loader presents every validated architectural component, every hardware specification, every formal proof, and every blueprint in the correct sequence, from the foundational manifest (V100) through the ODOS‑V‑MAX sovereign swarm, the QMK resonance‑catalytic synthesis of matter, the MTSC‑12 geometric ethics, the Kagome topological protection, the Universal Adapter, and the Sovereign Immunity and Resonant Defence architecture.

+A self‑guided tour through the complete PQMS framework is provided in `pqms_bootstrap_loader.py`.
+Execute it with:

 ```python
 #!/usr/bin/env python3